 Breaking the Code, according to BSC, "is the life story of the famed mathematician and computer science pioneer Alan Turing, the primary designer of the Turing Machine, an early computer used to solve the German Enigma code during World War II, a solution many believe was instrumental in the Allied victory.
 The title refers to both the solution of the Enigma code and Turing's open admission to his homosexuality, which at the time violated not only the codes of polite society but British law."

-Dancing Lessons, the ninth play by associate artist St. Germain that BSC will produce, "centers on a young man with high-functioning autism (Asperger's syndrome) as he tries to navigate a relationship with a Broadway dancer, now sidelined with injuries," according to press notes.
+The world premiere of Dancing Lessons, a romantic comedy by Mark St. Germain, will star John Cariani and be directed by Boyd.
+Performances run Aug.
+7-24, with an official opening set for Aug.
+13. Dancing Lessons, the ninth play by associate artist St. Germain that BSC will produce, "centers on a young man with high-functioning autism (Asperger's syndrome) as he tries to navigate a relationship with a Broadway dancer, now sidelined with injuries," according to press notes.

 Barrington Stage recently received a $10,000 Art Works Grant by the National Endowment for the Arts (NEA) in support of Dancing Lessons.
 During the run, BSC will engage audiences through special discussions on Asperger's and Autism Spectrum conducted in partnership with community organizations such as the College Internship Program, whose main office is in Pittsfield, MA.